jfvilas/plugin-kwirth-backend/README.md

 ```

 ## Configure
-To have your Kwirth plugins ready for work you must perform some previous additional tasks, like deploying Kwirth, creating API Keys, defining clusters, etc...
+To have your Kwirth frontend plugins ready for work you must perform some previous additional tasks, like deploying Kwirth, creating API Keys, defining clusters, etc...
 In this section we cover all these needs in a structured way.

-Remember, Backstage Kwirth plugins helps you in showing live-streaming kubernetes data inside Backstage to ease your develoment teams work, but take into account that **this plugin has no access to the kubernetes itself**, it relies on a Kwirth deployment to act as a "live-streaming data proxy", that is, Kwirth (a component that runs inside your Kubernetes clusters) has access to kubernetes data and can "export" them outside the cluster in a reliable and secure way, so kubernetes data can be consumed anywhere.
+Remember, Backstage Kwirth plugins helps you in showing live-streaming kubernetes data inside Backstage to ease your develoment teams work, but take into account that **this plugin has no access to the kubernetes itself**, it relies on a Kwirth deployment to act as a "live-streaming data proxy", that is, Kwirth (a component that runs inside your Kubernetes clusters) has access to kubernetes data and can "export" that data outside the cluster in a reliable and secure way, so kubernetes data can be consumed anywhere.
 For example, logs can be shown on Backstage entity pages, kubernetes metrics can be charted on your Backstage, etc.

 ### 1. Kwirth installation
-We will not cover this subject here, we refer you to [Kwirth installation documentation](https://jfvilas.github.io/kwirth/#/installation) where you will find more information on how Kwirth works and how to install it.
+We will not cover a detailed approach to this subject here, we refer you to [Kwirth installation documentation](https://jfvilas.github.io/kwirth/#/installation) where you will find more information on how Kwirth works and how to install it.
 We show here just a summary of what is Kwirth:

 1. Kwirth is built around the **one-only-pod concept**.
 2. Kwirth doesn't need any persistenace layer (no database, no network storage, no block storage, no file storage).
-It uses only Kubernetes storage.
+It uses only Kubernetes control-plane storage.
-3. Kwirth provides user management, API security and multi-cluster access.
+3. Kwirth includes user management, API security and multi-cluster access.
 4. Kwirth can export **kubernets data in real-time** wherever you need it.

 ### 2. Kwirth server customization
 Once you have a Kubernetes cluster with a Kwirth installation in place (in order to export kuberntes data, Kwirth must be accesible from outside your cluster, so you will need to install any flavour of Ingress Controller and an Ingress for publishing Kwirth access).
-Please **write down your Kwirth external access** (we will need it for configuring Kwirth plugin).
-For simplifying reading of this tutorial we will assume your Kwirth is published on: **http://your-external.dns.name/kwirth**.
+Please **write down your Kwirth external access URL** (we will need it for configuring Kwirth plugin).
+In order to simplify this tutorial we will assume your Kwirth is published on: **http://your-external.dns.name/kwirth**.

 Once Kwirth is running, you need to enter Kwirth front application to perform two simple actions:

 1. Login to your Kwirth and access the [API Key section](https://jfvilas.github.io/kwirth/#/apimanagement?id=api-management) to create an API Key that we will use for giving our Backstage Kwirth plugin the chance to connect to your Kwirth server and access kubernetes data.
-2. The API Key should be 'permanent', the scope has to be 'cluster' and set the expire term long enough.
-When the API Key has been created, copy the API Key that Kwirth will create for you and is displayed at the API Key list.
+2. Create an API Key following this procedures:
+     - On the main menu (the burger icon) select 'API Security'.
+     - Click 'NEW' button on the bottom-left side of the dialog.
+     - Enter some description on the right, like 'API key for my Backstage instance'.
+     - Enter lease time (is the number of days the API Key will be valid).
+     - Don't worry about key type, it is fixed with 'permanent' value.
+     - On the 'Scopes' combo check only 'cluster' option.
+     - Click 'Save' on the bottom-right side for saving this resource access into your API key.
+     - Now click on th 'SAVE' button on the bottom-left side for saving this API Key.
+3. API Key should appear on the API Key list, inlcuding its expiration date.
+4. Select your API Key (clicking on it) and click on bottom-left 'COPY' button for copying the API Key that you will add to your app-config YAML file.

+You can view this video if you have doubts on how to perform these tasks.
++++ video

 This is all you need to do inside Kwirth.
-You can also do some play on Kwirth front application, it's very funny.
+You can also do some play on Kwirth front application, it's very funny, I fully recommend it !!!

-### 3. Backstage configuration
+### 3. Backstage base configuration
 For finishing this backend Kwirth plugin configuration you need to **edit your app-config.yaml** in order to add Kwirth information to your Kubernetes cluster.
-Kwirth plugin doesn't have a specific section in the app-config, it just **uses the Backstage Kubernetes core component configuration** vitamined with some additional properties.
+Kwirth plugin doesn't have a specific section in the app-config, Kwirth just **uses the Backstage Kubernetes core component configuration** vitamined with some additional properties.
 Let's suppose you have a Kubernetes configuration like this in your current app-config.yaml:

 ```yaml
 kubernetes: